 Additional recent operatic credits include debuts with Santa Fe Opera and Opera Philadelphia in the world premiere production of Theodore Morrison’s Oscar.
 As an Apprentice Artist with Santa Fe Opera, Mr. Sieverding also covered Herr Puff in Mozart’s The Impresario, the Chamberlain in Stravinsky’s Le rossignol, and the title role of Don Pasquale.
 As a Resident Artist with Opera Colorado, he performed Ceprano in Rigoletto and Zuniga in Carmen.

-Mr. Sieverding’s concert and recital activity include ‘Tis the Season for Opera with El Paso Opera, Messiah with the Adrian Symphony Orchestra, a European tour of Verdi’s Messa da requiem, and a concert performance at the United States Embassy in Paris.
+Mr. Sieverding’s concert and recital activity include Opera + Jazz/Soulwith Out of the Box Opera, ‘Tis the Season for Opera with El Paso Opera, Messiah with the Adrian Symphony Orchestra, a European tour of Verdi’s Messa da requiem, and a concert performance at the United States Embassy in Paris.

-Mr. Sieverding is a four-time Regional Finalist of the Metropolitan Opera National Council Auditions, Finalist in the Mildred Miller International Voice and Mary Trueman Vocal Arts Competitions (Art Song Preservation Society of New York), Third Prize winner of the American International Czech and Slovak Voice Competition, and Winner of the Birmingham Musicale, Franco-American Vocal Academy Grand Concours de Chant, and Schubert Club Competitions.
+Mr. Sieverding is a four-time Regional Finalist of the Metropolitan Opera National Council Auditions, Finalist in the Mary Trueman Vocal Arts Competition (Art Song Preservation Society of New York), Finalist in the Mildred Miller International Voice Competition (Pittsburgh Festival Opera), Third Prize winner of the American International Czech and Slovak Voice Competition, and Winner of the Birmingham Musicale, Franco-American Vocal Academy Grand Concours de Chant, and Schubert Club Competitions.

 Mr. Sieverding completed his Post-Graduate Studies in Vocal Performance at the University of Michigan, where he also received his Master of Music.
 He received his Bachelor of Arts in Music from South Dakota State University.